 - Filtered light: Direct light that shines through something sheer, such as a light curtain; very close to bright indirect light

 - Low light: Found in a north-facing window or a dark corner of a room (some types of plants actually thrive with no sunlight or minimal exposure).

 How do you know which type of light exposure you have in your home?
 There are a few ways to test light levels.
 Let’s start with the simplest.

 Of course, this isn’t the most precise way to test.
 You can use your smartphone to measure light levels, often known as “foot candles” or FC.
-Several apps will do the trick, such as Light Meter or Lux Light Meter Pro.
+Several apps, such as Light Meter or Lux Light Meter Pro, will do the trick.

 You can also purchase a light meter.
 These handy little devices measure the light in your space.
 Just be sure to angle the meter toward the light source rather than the plant.